PheonixLione/simple-ipo-reminder-system-nepal/README.md

 ```bash
 pip install requests beautifulsoup4 nepali-datetime
 ```
+### Important Notes Before Running the Script

+1. **Initial Run**: Run the script once to check if it works correctly.
+   - If any issues occur, troubleshoot and resolve them using AI or other tools before proceeding to the next step.

+2. **JSON File Handling**:
+   - Each time you make changes to the code or run it for testing, **delete the `ipo_history.json` file** before running the script.
+   - This ensures that old alert history does not interfere with testing.

+3. **After Successful Run**:
+   - Once the script runs correctly and alerts are working as expected, **do not delete the JSON file**.
+   - Leave it as is and continue with the next steps.

 ## 🛠️ Step 3: Setting Up Windows Task Scheduler

 To make the script run automatically every day at 2:35 PM: